Coastal Regional Sediment Management Plans

 - An economic analysis of benefits and costs associated with sediment management within the Plan area;

 - An assessment of sensitive biota and habitats within the Plan area, and;

-- Geospatial data layers suitable for inclusion in CSMW's geospatial database and WebMapper.
+- Geospatial data layers depicting the physical and ecological data for inclusion in CSMW's geospatial database.

 - Southern Monterey Bay Littoral Cell (24MB) - The Association of Monterey Bay Area Governments (AMBAG) completed CSMWs first Coastal RSM Plan, extending from Moss Landing south to Point Pinos, in November 2008.

 - Santa Barbara Littoral Cell (3.5MB) - Beach Erosion Authority for Clean Oceans and Nourishment (BEACON) completed their Plan, covering Point Conception south to Point Mugu, in January 2009.

 - San Diego County (7.4MB) - San Diego Association of Governments (SANDAG) completed their Plan, covering Oceanside south to the Mexico border, in April 2009.

 - Orange County (11MB) - The County of Orange, Parks Department completed their Plan, covering the littoral cells within Orange County, in June 2013.

 - Santa Cruz Littoral Cell (16MB) - The US Army Corps of Engineers (USACE) completed a Coastal RSM Plan for the stretch of coast from Half Moon Bay to Moss Landing in 2015.
 Monterey Bay National Marine Sanctuary partnered in preparing the Plan and hosts a descriptive webpage with access to the Santa Cruz Littoral Cell CRSMP